Updated December 2022

 People turn to arbitration to avoid the public exposure, cost, and time involved in litigation.
 The process can be used to resolve a wide range of issues, from personal injury cases to contract disputes to conflicts between countries.

-Plus, arbitration is highly flexible.
+Plus, arbitration is quite flexible.
 Unlike the court system, participants can choose who will arbitrate their dispute, where hearings will be held, and how the process will unfold.

 And if you're considering arbitrating training to launch a career in this field, what competencies should your courses focus on?